tonivecina/android-clean-architecture/README.md

 Activities package must contains every activity of project divided in sub-packages.
 Each package will have Activity class and other class with services and implementations.
 If the activity has fragments, this fragments will be contained in sub-packages inside of this package.

 Each interface used by Activity or Fragment must be separated by class (as service) and file.
-Please, see [Files category](#files).

 This packages must be named with Activity name or Fragment name without key '*Activity*' or '*Fragment*'.
 For example, package of **MainActivity** will be *main* or  **LoginFragment** will be *login*.